DhvanitB/Bloom/README.md

 # Bloom

-A demo Flutter Healthcare Application to check availability in local Hospitals.
+A Flutter Healthcare Application to check availability in local Hospitals.

 ## Getting Started